Tainted0n3/red-webpack/README.md

 As with ESlint, Jest seems to be more of a specific choice.
 There are alot of defaults that would require looking into on an app by app basis, on these grounds I have opted out of including Jest in the base.

 **TypeScript** - Yes but not here, once this repo is fundamentally sound, there will be little reason to modify it further, other than some minor tweaks to some defaults, so I plan to add either a TypeScript branch or create a second repo based off of this one and implement it there.
-Jest can then be implemented in either environment as needed by the application.
+Jest can then be implemented in either environment as needed by the devloper.

 # Getting started